 The first question he asked me was to see my 在留カード (Residence card), sometimes also referred to as a “gaijin card”.
 I had heard the word “Kaado”, so this I assumed was my turn to present my only valid form of identification.
 He inspected it, although I guess he was mainly just checking I had one!

 He returned my card and then handed me a ticket number and I waited for my number to be called.

 Finally, my number was called and I arrived at the counter, there a young girl served me and started speaking in the native tongue once again.
 I thought, and you probably already guessed it, time to use that phrase once more!
-However, this time she replied “sorry” in English, which I assumed to mean there weren’t any English speaking staff working.
-So I accepted my situation and thought “there are no English speaking staff coming to save you, just ride it out until the end!”
+However, this time she replied “sorry” in English, which I assumed to mean there wasn’t any English speaking staff working.
+So I accepted my situation and thought “there is no English speaking staff coming to save you, just ride it out until the end!”

 I handed her my resident card, and she then brings me an iPad to fill out an application form, which surprisingly was in ENGLISH!!!
 I was definitely happy about that!

 Next, it came to the time for payment options, I had an international credit card and that seemed to work just fine!
 For people without this kind of card, you can also purchase pre-paid credit cards from most convenience stores throughout Japan.

 After that was all done she handed me an invoice that had a total price of 1 yen!
 She gestured over to the register, so I went over to pay my 1 yen and came back and see her!

 After returning with my 1 yen receipt, she then called another gentleman over and he started explaining everything about the contract.
 Of course, I didn’t understand anything, as this was also in the native dialect.
 So I just stood there saying はい (yes) when it was required, accepting my one year sentence.
 I could have sold my soul to the devil and still been completely oblivious…